pranay5255/YudaiV3/solverArchScaffold.md

 Perfect—let’s drop Anyscale entirely and still **steal the parallel-experiments pattern**.
-Below is a concrete, FastAPI-native plan that runs **mini-SWE-agent** inside **E2B sandboxes**, fanned out in parallel with simple Python concurrency (and optional workers) so every GitHub issue can spawn multiple experiments (different LLMs / prompts / “evolution” tweaks) at once.
+Below is a concrete, FastAPI-native plan that runs **mini-SWE-agent** inside **Prime Sandboxes**, fanned out in parallel with simple Python concurrency (and optional workers) so every GitHub issue can spawn multiple experiments (different LLMs / prompts / “evolution” tweaks) at once. ([Prime Sandboxes Overview][1])

 ---